OSGeo/grass/doc/development/rfc/RFC10_cpp_language_standards_support.md

 ## C++17 standard for GRASS GIS

 The time has come to increase the minimal C++ standard support for GRASS GIS code to the C++17 standard.
-This enables use of new C++17 features, if and when so is needed or recommended.
+This enables the use of new C++17 features, if and when so is needed or recommended.
 There is, however, no need to make any immediate changes to current code.
-Continuous integration runners already compiles in C++17 mode, making sure nothing will be broken.
+Continuous integration runners already compile in C++17 mode, making sure nothing will be broken.

 ## References on C++17 features and support